gate-computer/gate/C.md

 >
 > When the `GATE_SERVICE_STATE_AVAIL` flag is unset for a service, sending of
 > packets to that service must cease.
 If a partial packet has been sent to the
 > service, transmission of the packet can be completed.
-In other words, up to
-> `GATE_MAX_PACKET_SIZE` bytes can be sent to disappeared services.
-It is a
+It is a fatal error to
-> fatal error to send more.
-No data can be sent to services which haven't been
+> send more.
+No data can be sent to services which haven't been available.
-> available.

 ### Streaming